nicercode/nicercode.github.io/source/_posts/2013-07-09-figure-functions.markdown

   plotting device (width, height, etc).
 * We're reduced things from 6 repetitive lines to 2 that capture our intent better.
+* The to.pdf function demands that you put the code for your figure in a function.
 * Using functions, rather than statements in the global environment, discourages dependency on global variables.
 This in turn helps identify reusable chunks of code.